Kekistan (KEK) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Kekistan Historical Price

-According to the latest data gathered on Kekistan live price page, the current price of Kekistan is 0USD.
-The circulating supply of Kekistan(KEK) is 420.69B KEK , giving it a market capitalization of $3.16M.
+According to the latest data gathered on Kekistan live price page, the current price of Kekistan is 0.00000768USD.
+The circulating supply of Kekistan(KEK) is 420.69B KEK , giving it a market capitalization of $3.23M.

 The Kekistan Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of KEK based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.